MuhammadUmair9/Web-development-by-using-Flask/README.md

-# Web-development-by-using-Flask
-Here's a short description for your `README.md` file that you can use for your GitHub project:

----

 # Flask Form Submission App

 This is a simple Flask web application that allows users to submit their details through a form and then displays the submitted information on a separate page.